ibm-cloud-docs/ibm-spectrum-lsf/deployment-values.md

 The following deployment values can be used to configure the {{site.data.keyword.spectrum_short}} cluster instance on {{site.data.keyword.cloud}}:

-NOT_SET refers to empty value in catalog tile.
-If you are using other modes like CLI, API or schematic UI directly to provision the hpc cluster, leave the values empty.
+NOT_SET refers to an empty value in the {{site.data.keyword.cloud_notm}} catalog tile.
+If you are using other modes like CLI, API, or Schematics UI directly to provision the HPC cluster, leave the values empty.
-{:note .note}
+{: note}

 | Value | Description | Is it required? | Default value |
 | ----- | ----------- | --------------- | ------------ |